wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.0.5 =
+- (09 Feb 2010) Fixed title not being saved in Settings, also added option to open links in new window and added FAQ to the readme

 = 1.0.4 =
 - (04 Feb 2010) Added option to change the widget title and replaced spaces with no-break spaces (&nbsp;) in default username suffix